 The basic definition of condensed milk is full-fat milk boiled and then milk powder & sugar mixed thoroughly.
 You can watch our kheer recipe videos to see how sugar is replaced with condensed milk.

-On the other hand, if you are a fan of halwa just like me, then try our dudhi halwa & gajar halwa made with condensed milk (No Sugar).
+On the other hand, if you are a fan of halwa just like me, try our dudhi halwa & gajar halwa made with condensed milk (No Sugar).

 Use a glass jar with an airtight lid.
 It will keep your milk powder condensed milk consumable for a long time.